VET-UI-Testing/main/README.md

   - `id`: Resolved resource ID in strings if the UI element has one.
   - `idn`: Resource ID in numbers, `-1` if the UI element does not have an associated resource ID.
   - `hash`: Internal unique representation of the object supporting the corresponding UI element in the app's internal UI data structures.
+- `./crash.log`: Logcat entries that capture the app's crash logs.
+- `./tool.log`: logs produced by the testing tool.
+- `./minitrace/cov-{TIMESTAMP}.log`: Coverage information produced by [MiniTrace](http://gutianxiao.com/ape/install-mini-tracing) throughout the test run.

+Additionally, `regions.tar.bz2` contains JSON files recording VET's identified exploration tarpit regions.
+Each file is in the form of `{TOOL_NAME}-{APP_NAME}-{RUN_ID}.json`.
+The format of these files is explained as follows:

+- When `{RUN_ID}` is any of `1`, `2`, `3`, the JSON file contains a list of region start timestamps and end timestamps.
+- When `{RUN_ID}` is `top3`, where `top3` indicates the aggregated results for all three traces from the intial runs of the tool-app pair, the file contains a list of list-of-actions to address the identified regions, sorted by the ranks of regions.
+Each list-of-action is a JSON array of strings, each being in the following form:
+  - `{TOOL_NAME}-{APP_NAME}-{RUN_ID}/{TIMESTAMP}.json`: disable the UI element involved in this step in enhanced runs.
+If no UI element is involved in this step, restart the app when this screen is seen during enhanced runs.
+  - `!{TOOL_NAME}-{APP_NAME}-{RUN_ID}/{TIMESTAMP}.json`: Simply restart the app when this screen is seen during enhanced runs.